lyssieth/Opportunity/Races/Heavenly Plane/High Arenius.md

 ### Mental Abilities

 Very intelligent, and very resistant to mental attacks as well.
 Their learning speed is massively increased.
-They can alter their perception of time down to about `1/35` of realtime, however it can vary between `1/30` and `1/40`, depending on their skills and mana purity.
+They can alter their perception of time down to about `1/35` of real-time, however it can vary between `1/30` and `1/40`, depending on their skills and mana purity.

 ### Magical Abilities